jasonl99/stpete_crystal/README.md

 * [Global Visitor Count](global_visits.md) We add a global visitor count (an old school "hit counter")
 * [WebSocket](websocket.md) Web sockets FTW!

+At this point, the basics are in.
+We'll fast-forward ahead and show the resulting chat app, and walk through the changes that took us from a live-updating counter to a live updating chat page.

 ## Contributors

 - [Jason Landry](https://github.com/jasonl99) Jason Landry - creator, maintainer